qnixsynapse/chromium-vaapi/README.md

 AMD GPU provides both vaapi and vdpau.
 If vainfo gives an error try "export LIBVA_DRIVER_NAME=[codename of your amd gpu(radeonsi,etc)without brackets}

 Nvidia user install libva-vdpau-driver

 Intel GPU:libva-intel-driver

+Build system is provided by travis-ci.org and docker for Fedora image build environment is by alectolytic/rpmbuilder